Massachusetts music

 The Boston Yankee Doodle Ballad

-The song which came first is shrouded in mystery as to when it was written.
+is shrouded in mystery how it was written.

-But the author of the words has been identified.
+But the author of the words as the song relates to

 The Boston Ballad